Nyibol Mathiang Deng is reunited with her family in South Sudan

 Helping families fleeing violence in Sudan

 Civil war continues to devastate communities in Sudan – causing one of the largest refugee and hunger crises in the world.
-Forced to flee, many people become refugees in South Sudan.
+Forced to flee, many women and children become refugees in South Sudan.

 Since the civil war started in April 2023, nearly 9 million people in Sudan have been displaced by violence.